FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 Care must be taken when modifying or replacing these system chaincodes, especially LSCC, ESCC and VSCC since they are in the main transaction execution path.
 It is worth noting that as VSCC validates a block before committing it to the ledger, it is important that all peers in the channel compute the same validation to avoid ledger divergence (non-determinism).
 So special care is needed if VSCC is modified or replaced.

-## DRIVENET Chaincode

-Similar to chaincode that would exist for any supply chain network.
-Customized to take specific regulations in the car industry (and American laws) into account.